 If so, then you have come to the right place, because we are about to share with you all the ins and outs of getting by in Spain – with minimal Spanish!
 In this post, you’ll get the answer to questions like “Do they speak English in Spain?”, as well as information on how many people and where in Spain the English language is most used.

-English-speaking travelers of Europe are often a little surprised at how few Spaniards speak English, and are heard comparing it to other countries they have visited in Europe.
-Still, in our opinion, it is very possible to travel in Spain using only English.
+English-speaking travelers of Europe are often a little surprised at how few Spaniards speak English and are heard comparing it to other countries they have visited in Europe.
+Still, in our opinion, it is very possible to travel to Spain using only English.

 How Many People Speak English In Spain

 Thanks to English becoming a mandatory school subject, many younger Spaniards speak some English, while the older generations generally do not.

 While many foreigners who live in Spain do speak English, most locals don’t.
 This is because their mother tongue is Spanish, so to answer the question ‘what do people in Spain speak?’, it’s Spanish.
 Particularly in those incredibly charming places to visit in Spain.
 But many Spaniards like to travel to countries where English is the primary native language, such as England or Ireland.
 Those who love to explore Northern Ireland, for example, do need to have some knowledge of English, so your best bet is communicating with locals who also love to travel.

 In fact, a recent study showed that almost 60% of Spain speaks no English at all, and of the remaining 35%, most don’t speak it very well.
 What’s even more surprising to many visitors in Spain is how much of the country’s tourism industry doesn’t speak English either.

 Where Is The Most English Spoken In Spain?